 |One of the most diagnostic properties of galena is its ability to break by cleavage in three directions that intersect at right angles.
 This forms cleavage fragments that are cubic and rectangular in shape.
 This photo shows pieces of crushed galena that clearly exhibit the right angle cleavage.
 This characteristic cleavage is caused by the mineral's cubic internal structure as shown above.
 Photo by Tyler Boyes © iStockphoto.

 |Argentiferous galena from Coeur d'Alene, Idaho.
 Specimen is approximately 2-1/2 inches (6.4 centimeters) across.
 Argentiferous galena has a silver content that is often high enough for the galena to be mined as an ore of silver.
 Some galena mines receive more revenue from their silver than from their lead production.|

 |Galena is one of the easiest ores to smelt.
 It can simply be placed in a fire and then lead can be recovered from under the ashes when the fire goes out.
 Archaeologists have found evidence that lead was smelted as early as 6500 BC in what is now Turkey .
 Small amounts of silver were refined from lead by the Romans about 2000 years ago .
 Public domain image by Georg Acricola.

-On the Nature of Metals (De re metallica): Georgius Agricola, 1556.
-Translated by Herbert Hoover and Lou Henry Hoover, republished by Farland.com.
+On the Nature of Metals (De Re Metallica): Georgius Agricola, 1556.
+Translated by Herbert Clark Hoover and Lou Henry Hoover, republished by Farlang.com.